Mohanrajgk/Mohanrajgk/README.md

 - 👋 Hi, I’m @Mohanrajgk
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning hibernate
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on group call
 - 📫 How to reach me

 <!---